 Disposable, thin urethane foam rollers, such as WEST SYSTEM 800 Roller Covers, allow you greater control over film thickness, are less likely to cause the epoxy to exotherm and leave less stipple than thicker roller covers.
 Cut the covers into narrower widths to reach difficult areas or for long narrow surfaces like stringers.

 Complete all fairing and cloth application before beginning the final coating.
 Allow the temperature of porous surfaces to stabilize before coating.
-Otherwise, as the material warms up, air within the porous material may expand and pass from the material (out-gassing) through the coating and leave bubbles in the cured coating.
+Otherwise, as the material warms up, the air within the porous material may expand and pass from the material (out-gassing) through the coating and leave bubbles in the cured coating.